 – and more…

-Why target residential addresses only with door drops?
+Why only target residential addresses with door drops?

 Delivering to residential addresses is easier as the leaflets can simply be put through the letterbox and deliveries can be tracked with GPS and other tracking methods.